SeaQL/.github/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [SeaQL Code of Conduct](https://github.com/SeaQL/.github/blob/master/CODE_OF_CONDUCT.md).
+This project is governed by the [SeaQL Code of Conduct](https://github.com/SeaQL/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## I have a question